 4) But Dartmouth has doubled its population roughly every 20 years in recent decades.
 It is time to consider – carefully – whether increasing our overall housing stock is a good or necessary idea.
 Our population may already be at or near the “right size.”

-This page will be updated periodically with timely content and ideas.
-(Last revised 5/29/2019)
+This page presents Steve Taylor’s personal ideas.
+It will be updated periodically with timely content.
+(Last revised 6/21/2019)